 The vast majority of students are honest and hard-working.
 But even honest people can make bad decisions and accidents sometimes happen.
 Even if you think you know the rules, double-check.
 The consequences of not knowing the rules can be severe, and include failed courses, suspension, and in very serious cases permanent expulsion.
-Please consult the document Academic Integrity, including an outline of students' rights and responsibilities at: https://www.artsci.utoronto.ca/current/academic-advising-and-support/student-academic-integrity
+Please consult the document Academic Integrity, including an outline of students' rights and responsibilities.